dirtbags/pcapdb/README.md

 currently active queues.
 For further debugging/introspection, the rabbitmq admin plugin provides a web interface that can be quite useful.

 RabbitMQ server need only be configured on the search head.
-We've provided a script that does most of the
-work:
 ```
-$ /var/pcapdb/core/bin/rabbitmq_setup.sh
+# Get rid of the guest user
+rabbitmqctl delete_user guest
+# Create the pcapdb user with a password
+rabbitmqctl add_user pcapdb <a strong password>
+# Allow the pcapdb user to set/view all queues
+rabbitmqctl set_permissions -p / pcapdb '.*' '.*' '.*'
 ```

-The above script will setup rabbitmq and a global user used by the search head and all capture nodes.
-The login information is automatically populated in /var/pcapdb/etc/pcapdb.cfg on the search head, but will need to be added to the pcapdb.cfg file for each Capture Node manually.

 ## Database Setup
 The setup varies significantly between the search head and capture nodes.